AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/delete-user.md

 ---
 title: Delete or reactivate a user
-description: Learn how to delete an [!DNL MBI] user.
+description: Learn how to delete an [!DNL Commerce Intelligence] user.
 exl-id: 0590275d-3329-40fb-8be1-4a700438338d
 ---
 # Delete a user

-Users can be deleted by going to your account dropdown on the top right.
-Click **[!UICONTROL Manage Users]**, select the account you want to delete, and then click **[!UICONTROL Deactivate User]**.
+Users can be deleted by going to your account dropdown on the upper-right corner.
+Click **[!UICONTROL Manage Users]**, select the account you want to delete and click **[!UICONTROL Deactivate User]**.

 >[!NOTE]
 >
->Before you delete someone, you may want to check if there are any charts you want to keep. [!DNL MBI] support can share the user's dashboards with you, which allows you to save only what you need.
+>Before you delete someone, you may want to check if there are any charts you want to keep. [!DNL Adobe Commerce Intelligence] support can share the user's dashboards with you, which allows you to save only what you need.
 Support can also push all the dashboards to your account, which transfers ownership to you.
 [Contact us](../../guide-overview.md) for help.

 ## Reactivate a deleted user